-Lending is an important activity of banking industry.
-Bank invests public deposit in the form of lending and earns profit.
-Quality of the advances indicates bank’s image in the market.
-A banker should have a thorough knowledge of the requirement of the customer and should be in a position to cater to needs of the customer.
-Credit facility is an agreement with bank that enables a person or organization to take credit or borrow money when it is needed.
+Lending is an important activity of the banking industry.
+Bank invests public deposits in the form of lending and earns a profit.
+The quality of the advances indicates the bank’s image in the market.
+A banker should have a thorough knowledge of the requirement of the customer and should be in a position to cater to the needs of the customer.
+A credit facility is an agreement with the bank that enables a person or organization to take credit or borrow money when it is needed.
 The business of lending is carried on by the bank by offering various credit facilities to its customer.
-On the basis of the security bank credit can be classified two types.
+Based on security bank credit can be classified into two types.

 - Secured Advance: The advance which is secured by primary or collateral security is called Secured Advances.
-In the event of loan default, the lender can take possession of the asset and use it to cover the loan. e.g..Business loan, housing loan etc
+In the event of a loan default, the lender can take possession of the asset and use it to cover the loan. e.g.Business loan, housing loan, etc

-- Unsecured Advances: Unsecured advance don’t have asset either primary or collateral.
-These are also called clean advance.
-Unsecured loans rely solely on borrower credit history and his income to qualify for the loan. e.g.- Credit Card, Clean personal loan, Education loan (small) etc.
+- Unsecured Advances: Unsecured advances don’t have assets either primary or collateral.
+These are also called clean advances.
+Unsecured loans rely solely on the borrower’s credit history and his income to qualify for the loan. e.g.- Credit Card, Clean personal loan, Education loan (small), etc.

-All types of credit facilities may be classified into two groups on the basis of fund out flow:
+All types of credit facilities may be classified into two groups based on fund outflow:

 1. Fund Based Credit

-A) Loan: A term/demand loan is simply a loan provided for meeting the capital expenditure need & business purposes that needs to be paid back within a specified time frame along with interest.
-Loans are given for purchase of machinery, equipments or any fixed assets for starting a business or fulfilling personal needs.
-Repayment Schedule, period of the loan, mode of disbursement, rate of interest & other terms are predetermined term.
+A) Loan: A term/demand loan is simply a loan provided for meeting the capital expenditure need & business purposes that need to be paid back within a specified time frame along with interest.
+Loans are given for the purchase of machinery, equipment, or any fixed assets for starting a business or fulfilling personal needs.
+Repayment Schedule, period of the loan, mode of disbursement, rate of interest & other terms are predetermined terms.

-The loan which is repaid up to three years is called ‘Demand Loan’ & If repayment schedule is more than three years is called ‘Term Loan’.
-Loans can be classified in three types on the basis of repayment period:-
+The loan which is repaid for up to three years is called ‘Demand Loan’ & If the repayment schedule is more than three years is called ‘Term Loan’.
+Loans can be classified into three types based on repayment period:-

 ii.
 Medium Term Loan: It is generally repayable between one and three years.